shailim/shailim/README.md

 - ⚡ Fun fact: ...
 -->
 <br>
-I'm a computer science student who's just getting started with software development.
+I'm a computer science student but first and foremost a problem solver.
-My current skills include Java, JavaScript, C++, HTML, and CSS and I'm learning web development and design.
+I'm currently learning web/app development and design and aspire to be a full-stack developer.
-I aspire to be a full-stack developer and hope to learn and grow as much as possible and have fun creating projects!
+I hope to learn and grow as much as possible and have fun creating projects!